nickcrider/ot-docs/docs/labware/accessing.md

 #### Dictionary Access

 Once a labware is loaded into your protocol, you can easily access the many wells within it by using dictionary indexing.
-If a well does not exist in this labware, you will receive a `KeyError`.
+If a well doesn't exist in this labware, you will receive a `KeyError`.
 This is equivalent to using the return value of
 `wells_by_name()`: